 Well-meaning Luke steals the show in parts as a simple but complex character with a rich, inner life.
 I could feel for him as he is drawn deeper into the world inside Needleham and faces challenges he could never have envisioned when he took up his post as an advocate.

 Simpson is not afraid to delve into dark and disturbing issues related to attitudes towards psychiatric inmates, both past and present.
 Historical ideas are cleverly woven into the text, illuminating current thinking and broadening the context.
 Reality and fantasy, sanity and insanity, are skillfully called into question.
 The story becomes both incredibly sad and laugh-out-loud funny by twists and turns.
 The use of humour, often subtle and sardonic, works well.

 A sinister undertone adds to the atmospheric quality and increases as the story develops, leading to the immensely satisfying, though thought-provoking, denouement.
-Needleham is a story that will linger with me long after finishing reading it. – Jean Davidson
+Needleham is a story that will linger with me long after finishing reading it. – Jean Davison

 ‘Through the eyes of Luke, the new Patients’ Advocate at Needleham, we are treated to a detailed filleting of the mental health system of the all too recent past, written with keen attention to the shabby, bleak aspects of the hospital itself, where ‘coffee-coloured’ drinks are swallowed down and ‘carpeted areas of deserted arm chairs’ abound.
 Along the way, Terry Simpson breathes new life into comedy staples.
 Dark, sharp and laugh out loud funny – I loved it.’ – Mandy Sutter